Introduction:

 Laser cutting is more accurate than waterjet cutting, but not as much so.
 A rush of water under high pressure is sometimes mixed with rough things to do it.
 On the other hand, waterjet cutting can be used to get very close to perfect accuracy.
 However, they might not be as accurate with thin materials as lasers.

-Laser Cutting vs Waterjet Cutting: Material Versatility
+3. Laser Cutting VS Waterjet Cutting: Material Versatility

 Both laser cutting and waterjet cutting techniques are versatile.
 However, waterjet cutting is limited to thinner and more sensitive metals.
 It may break the thin metal plates when the water jet cuts, but this problem can often be solved by the laser cutting method.